microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/superuserfinding.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the super users in AWS, Azure, and/or GCP.
+Represents the super users in AWS, Azure, or GCP.

 Inherits from [identityFinding](../resources/identityfinding.md).